maurynickelson/windows-11-stig-remediation-labs/WN11-CC-000197/README.md

 # Phase 2 — Validation & Analysis

-To confirm the finding was accurate, PowerShell validation was performed:
+Manual validation was performed to confirm the finding.

 ```powershell
 Get-ItemProperty `